friendbuy/slate/source/includes/_email_recipient_auth_callback.md

 ### Retry Behavior

 If the Email Recipient Authorization Callback fails or if it receives a failure response, the sending of those share emails will be temporarily blocked and the callback will be retried later, on Friendbuy's email retry schedule.
-If, after six retries the callback is still failing, the emails will not be sent.
+The delay between tries is 10 minutes, 5 hours, 40 hours, 7 days, and 22 days.
+If, after six tries the callback is still failing, the emails will not be sent.